Dogs are man's best friend. Mary has been around dogs all her life and loves every breed she's met. You can never go wrong with a dog.

 Let me begin by saying I had a very strange conception of mange.
 I thought only stray dogs in poor countries got mange.
 Obviously, I was very wrong.
 I've read articles here and there, but again, I'm one of those people who thought, "Not my dog"!
 Wrong again.
 What I need to realize most is my Min Pin Buzz is prone to everything that comes along together with some stuff you've never heard of!

-Its not like mange is a new disease or that its one you never hear of.
+It's not like mange is a new disease or one you never hear of.
 The thing is, I had no idea just how prevalent it can be!
 My vet said he treats several cases a year.
-Now I know in a good vets practice that's not a large percentage, however, it is much more than I would ever have dreamed!
+Now I know in a good vet's practice that's not a large percentage; however, it is much more than I would ever have dreamed!

-The second type, Generalized demodectic mange, which is what I believe my dog has, can effect the dog's whole body.
+The second type, Generalized demodectic mange, which is what I believe my dog has, can affect the dog's whole body.
 Secondary infections erupt from all the itching and broken skin.
-Patches of falling hair can either be small or large and located anywhere on the body.
-This type of mange can also be an indication of an autoimmune problem in the system, a problem with the endocrine system, a hereditary issue or other underlying health condition.
+Patches of hair falling out can either be small or large and located anywhere on the body.
+This type of mange can also be an indication of an autoimmune problem in the system, a problem with the endocrine system, a hereditary issue, or other underlying health condition.

 The third type is confined to the foot and is very difficult to diagnose.